 Staffing shortages are real on the North Shore right now like so many other communities.
 Many restaurants and small businesses have reduced hours and may be closed Mon-Wed so please check in advance, plan ahead and be patient with business owners.

-Hope you enjoyed this list of the 12 best outdoor things to do on the North Shore.
+I hope you enjoyed this list of the 12 best outdoor things on the North Shore.
 There are so many hikes and great outdoor stops to see on the North Shore that every trip and season can be different.
 If you’re visiting Voyageurs National Park consider adding on some of these stops to get the full North Shore experience.
-Also, check out our 6 best hikes to see fall leaf color on the North Shore MN.
+Also, check out our best hikes to see fall leaf color on the North Shore MN.
 If you have any questions feel free to reach out otherwise we’d love to hear if you made the trip and your favorite stops on the North Shore.

 Thank you for breaking it down!
 I have a crew of young people that I will be traveling with and I REALLY appreciate the distances and difficulty levels being included.
 I was wondering how to choose our stops; this list is going to be my guide.
 Thanks for helping a mom out!